cristianuibar/gravatar/readme.md

 It's up to you to chose the one that best fits your needs.

 ##Method Chaining
 You can use method chaining to customize your Gravatar.
 The same method names are used as the element names above.
-Let's see an example:
+Let's see some examples:

 ```php
 // For custom URLs: